tbrowder/GraphicsMagick/README.md

                      pair of values are specified, it is assumed to be the value of both.
 If only one value is entered, all four arguments take that value.
+      execute      - Executes the crop to produce the current set of crop parameters
+      display      - With an X display, shows the raw image

     Options:
-      color=X    - Changes the border color to X [default: white] border=X   - Changes the border with to X pixels [default: 2] debug      - Developer use
+      color=X    - Changes the border color to X [default: white] border=X   - Changes the border with to X pixels [default: 2] to=X       - Output directory [default: '.']
+      name=X     - Output image name [default: '$image.mod']
+      debug      - Developer use

 Note 14 photos of human faces are available in the `resources/images` directory of the distribution.
 They were all obtained from the Debian `/use/share` directory and are free to use for any purpose.
 They are useful for experimenting with this module and its programs.